CISecurity/ControlsAssessmentSpecification/control-12/control-12.12.rst

 Dependencies
 ------------
-* Subcontrol 16.1: Maintain an Inventory of Authentication Systems
+* Sub-control 16.1: Maintain an Inventory of Authentication Systems

 Inputs
 -----------